vrk-kpa/xroad-catalog/xroad_catalog_user_guide.md

 This document is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.

 ## 1. Introduction

+The purpose of this piece of software is to collect information, more specifically members, subsystems and services, from an X-Road Catalog instance and offer an interface where the information can be read.

+The software consists of three parts:
+- X-Road Catalog Collector
+    * Collects members, subsystems and services from the X-Road instance and stores them to a database.
+    * Implemented using concurrent Akka actors.
+- X-Road Catalog Lister
+    * Provides SOAP and REST endpoints offering information collected by the collector.
+    * Can be used as an X-Road service (X-Road headers are in place)
+- X-Road Catalog Persistence
+    * Library used to persist and read persisted data.
+Used by both of the above.

 ### 1.1 Target Audience